Water Intake Systems /

 Travelling Band Screen

-A travelling band screen, also called ‘travelling water screen’ is designed for fine (secondary) filtration of surface water.
-A traveling band screen requires only a small installation area due to the compact vertical construction.
-This type of screen is used in places where the construction area of the total cleaning installation is limited or where big differences occur between high and low water levels.
+A travelling band screen, also known as a “travelling water screen,” is specifically designed for fine (secondary) filtration of surface water.
+Due to its compact vertical construction, this type of screen requires minimal installation space, making it an ideal solution in locations where the total cleaning installation footprint is restricted.
+It is also well-suited for areas with significant variations between high and low water levels.